What to Expect | Frequency and Scheduling (Drop-ins) | Cascade Training via Teams - Tips

 - How to learn more

-To ensure that all topics get covered in a timely manner, if you have a question which cannot be answered quickly or in the context of the session, please jot it down and save it for either break time, for the end of the session, or for an email to the trainer after the training is completed.
+To ensure that all topics get covered in a timely manner, if you have a question which cannot be answered quickly or in the context of the session, please jot it down and save it for either break time, for the end of the session, or for an email to the trainer and/or the CMS team after the training is completed.

 Frequency and Scheduling